AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 * The preferred approach is using Sling Content Distribution (SCD) from the author.
 * By using the Replication API to invoke the publish dispatcher flush replication agent.

-The approaches differ in terms of tier availability, the ability to deduplicate the events and event processing guarantee.
-The table below summarizes the options:
+The approaches differ in terms of tier availability, the ability to deduplicate events and event processing guarantee.
+The table below summarizes these options:

 <table style="table-layout:auto">
  <tbody>